Header Image

 Width to height ratio: 0.38:1 ~ 0.3:1

 Shell: pyramidal; thin and rather delicate; small to moderately small.
 Exterior colour white.
 About 15 whorls, convex, joined; protoconch with ~6 whorls ; teleoconch with 8-9 whorls.
 Spire elevated.
 Suture not deeply impressed.
-Umbilicated: very small.
+Umbilicate: very small.
 Approximately 36 costae on the body whorl.
 Costae are numerous, extremely thin and thread-like, somewhat irregularly spaced.
 Costae project in an acute angle near the suture.
 Aperture rather large, ovate; outer lip thin; inner lip slightly thickened.
 Operculum whitish.

 Distribution: